-Offices of the faculty and Director of Nursing and Allied Health are located on the fifth floor of the Moore building.
+Offices of the faculty and Director of Nursing and Allied Health are located on the first floor.
 All nursing students are assigned to an academic advisor who is a member of the Department of Nursing.
 Faculty will post their class and office hours on the bulletin board outside their office.

 If your schedule does not coincide with the faculty's schedule, make an appointment to see him/her at another time.
-Feel free to leave messages either on the bulletin board outside the faculty member's office, their voice mail or e-mail.
+Email is the preferred method of contact.

 Most of the courses in nursing are "team taught."
 This means two, three, or as many as four different faculty members will be involved in your learning process in any nursing course.
-Feel free to direct your questions to Course Coordinators as main contact person.
+Feel free to direct your questions to Course Coordinators as the main contact person.